Ponyo: Music

 Ponyo's eponymous theme song, "Gake no Ue no Ponyo", was released ahead of the film on December 5, 2007, performed by Fujioka Fujimaki (a duo consisting of Takaaki Fujioka and Naoya Fujimaki who are known for their underground band Marichans from the 1970s) and eight-year-old Nozomi Ōhashi.
 It entered the top 100 on the Oricon Weekly Charts on July 14, then rose to 24th on July 21, then 6th on July 28, and after the release of the film it ranked 3rd on August 4.
 By the end of 2008, it was ranked as the 14th highest selling single on the Oricon Yearly Charts. Ōhashi was also the youngest participant in the 59th NHK Kōhaku Uta Gassen, beating Cute's Mai Hagiwara's record at age 11.
 Afterward, Ōhashi announced her unit with Fujioka Fujimaki was disbanding.

-An English-translated pop version of the theme was recorded by Frankie Jonas and Noah Cyrus, the voices of Sōsuke and Ponyo in the North American dub, to tie in with the film's English release.
-The theme plays over the second half of the English version's closing credits; the first half is merely a translated version of the theme rather than remix.
+An English-translated pop version of the theme was recorded by Jonas and Cyrus to tie in with the film's English release.
+The theme plays over the second half of the English version's closing credits; the first half is a translated version of the theme rather than a remix.

 The film score of Ponyo was composed by Joe Hisaishi, Miyazaki's regular collaborator.
 The score album, published on compact disc in Japan by Tokuma Japan Communications, in South Korea by Pony Canyon Korea and throughout Europe by Germany-based label Colosseum, received a great deal of press in the West, including positive reviews from several veteran film music reviewers.

 Distribution

 Japan

 The film was released by Toho on July 19, 2008, in theatres across Japan on 481 screens—a record for a domestic film.
 As it had beaten Pokémon: Giratina & the Sky Warrior (which had opened on the same day).
 It grossed ¥10 billion ($91 million) in its first month of release, and a total of ¥15.0 billion ($153.1 million) as of November 9, 2008.

 Tokyo Anime Fair chose Ponyo as Animation of the Year of 2008, as revealed in a press release by Anime News Network.

+The film was released on VHS and DVD by Walt Disney Studios Home Entertainment on July 3, 2009, and on Blu-ray on December 8, 2009.
+Ponyo was the last Studio Ghibli film and last anime as a whole to be released on VHS, and the first Studio Ghibli film to be released on Blu-ray, although several Ghibli documentaries had been released on the format by Disney Japan prior to the release.